 - Sharing passwords to access data - Sending personal data to a personal email address to work on at home - Sending data to unauthorised personnel.
-Always check that the recipients are authorised to view the information being sent - Sending personal data in an insecure format - Leaving personal data unprotected - Accessing information about a pupil or member of staff where there is no legitimate reason for doing do - Accessing personal data about an individual for personal use - Disclosing personal data to a third person outside of the schools without a lawful basis
+Always check that the recipients are authorised to view the information being sent.
+This includes those employed by the schools who do not have authority to see that data. - Sending personal data in an insecure format - · Leaving personal data unprotected - Accessing information about a pupil, their family or a member of staff where there is no legitimate reason for doing so - Accessing personal data about an individual for personal use - Disclosing personal data to a recipient or third party outside of the schools without a lawful basis